Marc Serramitja: Club career

-Born in La Cellera de Ter, Girona, Catalonia, Serramitja started playing with Girona FC, making professional debut on 20 June 2009, in a 1–3 home defeat against SD Huesca.
+Born in La Cellera de Ter, Girona, Catalonia, Serramitja started playing with Girona FC, making his professional debut on 20 June 2009, in a 1–3 home defeat against SD Huesca.
 A month later, he joined CF Gavà in a season-long loan deal.

 In July 2010, Serramitja was loaned to Alicante CF. A season later, he joined CF Badalona, again on loan.
 In July 2012, Serramitja joined UE Llagostera.
 On 30 January 2013, he left Llagostera and joined UE Sant Andreu in a six-month loan deal.

 Serramitja subsequently returned to the albirrojos, and was released.
 On 31 January 2014 he moved abroad for the first time in his career, signing a two-year deal with Kristiansund BK.
 Serramitja made his debut on 1 May, coming on as a late substitute in a 3–3 draw at Strømmen IF.
 On 18 June, however, he was released by mutual consent.

 On 29 July 2014 Serramitja moved to UE Figueres.
 After a trial period with American club Columbus Crew SC during July 2016, he signed for Palamós CF on 9 August of that year.